a11yhood/accessible-switches/switches/proximity.md

 #### Important Note:

 While the DIY proximity switch demonstrates how to use sensor components like the VL53L0X or an ultrasonic module, it is not a complete equivalent to a commercially available proximity switch designed for assistive technology use.
-These tutorials show how to build electronic components as a sensor but not how to convert it into a working proximity switch that can work for accessible devices..
+These tutorials show how to build electronic components as a sensor but not how to convert it into a working proximity switch that can work for accessible devices.

 This switch can be built using off-the-shelf components.
 Some available DIY resources: